Airborne virus transmission under different weather conditions: Introduction

-The propagation and aerosolisation of the droplets have been investigated within the purview of statistical mechanics and fluid dynamics ~\cite{dbouk,mittal}.
-Euler-Lagrange equation has been applied to study the effects of the size, ejection velocity and angle of emission of the droplets on the motion of the droplets during sneezing.
-The application of the stochastic statistical mechanics~\cite{Reif,pathria} is particularly crucial to study the motion of aerosols (droplets with diameter $ <5 \mu$m~\cite{seta}) for which the airborne transmission turns out to be very vital.
-The Brownian motion of the aerosols in the air-bath can be studied by solving Langevin differential equation which takes care of the stochastic motion~\cite{SKDas} normally ignored in Eulerian-Lagrangian approach~\cite{dbouk}.
+Recently it has been reported that the droplets and aerosols (droplets with size $<5 \mu$m~\cite{seta}) can travel a distance much larger than the prescribed 6 feet and remain suspended in the air for hours which is supported by the fact that the SARS-COV2 RNA is recovered in air sample~\cite{jama20}.
+The propagation and aerosolisation of the droplets have been investigated within the purview of statistical mechanics and fluid dynamics ~\cite{dbouk,mittal,MRP}.
+The Euler-Lagrange equation has been applied to study the effects of the size, ejection velocity and angle of emission of the droplets on their trajectories.
+However, the application of the stochastic statistical mechanics~\cite{Reif,pathria} is particularly crucial to study the motion of small droplets and aerosols for which the airborne transmission turns out to be very vital.
+The Brownian motion of the aerosols in the air-bath can be studied by solving Langevin stochastic differential equation~\cite{SKDas}.
+In the Euler-Lagrange approach the stochastic motion is not included.